November 9, 2016 / by Laura Vuillemin Estimated read time: 12 minutes

 Someone raised in France will usually and easily understand a Quebecois (from the French-speaking Canadian province of Quebec), and vice versa.

 Of course, the accent differs.
-There is actually a friendly debate about who actually has one: the cousins québécois or the maudits Français [1]?
+There is a friendly debate about who actually has one: the cousins québécois or the maudits Français [1]?
 Regardless, conducting a discussion is definitely possible but some differences in vocabulary usage can lead to a few amusing misunderstandings.

-Linguistic evolution
+Linguistic Evolution

 If we talk about two variants, this is notably due to the fact that the language evolved differently in both countries.